Tons-7/Image-Classification-System/README.md

 This repository focuses on **engineering and integration**, not only model accuracy.
 It is intended as a **portfolio project** showcasing end-to-end ML system development.

+# License

+This project is only for educational purposes